MysticRyuujin/guac-install/README.md

 The script attempts to install tomcat8 if the available version is 8.5.x or newer, if tomcat8 is only 8.0.x it will fall back to tomcat7.
 If you want to manually specify a tomcat version there's a commented out line you can modify at line #73.
 Have at it.

-NOTE: It seems like a lot of people have issues with Tomcat8 for some reason so I removed it from the script.
-If you're using Tomcat8 and it's working yay, you can keep using it by forcing it via the commented out line.

 How to Run:

 Download file directly from here: